apiacademy/cardgame-srvc-arbiter/README.md

 ## Installation

 1. Install Docker and Docker Compose.
-For Ubuntu, you can use [Ansible Scripts we wrote](https://github.com/apiacademy/quizgame/tree/master/ansible).
+    2. For Ubuntu, you can use [Ansible Scripts we wrote](https://github.com/apiacademy/quizgame/tree/master/ansible).
+    3. For Mac or Windows you should use Docker Machine via [Docker Toolbox](https://www.docker.com/toolbox)
+    4. If you prefer Paralles over VirtualBox, for powering Docker Machin, you need to follow their instructions at: <http://kb.parallels.com/en/123356>
 1. Make sure your Docker daemon is up and running, e.g. on Ubuntu: `sudo service docker start`
 1. Install developer container: